Desayuno continental

 Desayuno continental is the eleventh studio album by Spanish pop rock band Hombres G, released on November 16, 2010.

 Background

-A video recording of "Separados" was released on October 2009 on HombresG.tv.
+A video recording of "Separados" was released in October 2009 on HombresG.tv.
 Three songs, "Separados", "Desayuno continental", and "No puedo soportar perderte", then made their live debut during a performance at their Pop'n'Roll bar in Madrid.

 The title of the album, Desayuno Continental, was announced in September 2010 and music website Popes80 revealed that the album was recorded at several locations; at Red Led and Cata and the home studios of David Summers and producer Carlos Jean.

 Desayuno continental was released independently and in a February 2011 interview with Rolling Stone magazine, Hombres G expressed intentions of it being their last album.

 Promotion

 To promote the release of the album, Hombres G performed at various cities in Spain: Madrid (November 9, 2010 at La Riviera), Barcelona (November 11, 2010), Valencia (November 13, 2010), Benidorm (November 14, 2010).